symfony/symfony-docs/book/internals.rst

 component.
 HttpKernel handles the dynamic part of HTTP; it is a thin wrapper on top of the Request and Response classes to standardize the way requests are handled.
-It also provides extension points and tools that makes it the ideal starting point to create a Web framework without too much overhead.
+It also provides extension points and tools that makes it the ideal starting point to create a web framework without too much overhead.

 It also optionally adds configurability and extensibility, thanks to the DependencyInjection component and a powerful plugin system (bundles).